ALVAROPING1/CreatorCompiler/README.md

   `creator-compiler compile <architecture.json> <assembly.s>`
   - The `-v`/`--verbose` flag can be used to also print the parsed AST

-## Running in a browser
+## JS Bindings

-Running in a browser is supported through `wasm`.
-In order to do so, the code must first be compiled into `wasm` package with `wasm-pack build --target web`.
-The flag `--dev` can be added to generate a debug module with a shorter compile time by omitting optimizations
+JS bindings are supported through `wasm`.
+In order to use them, the code must first be compiled into a `wasm` package with [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/).
+This can be done using `wasm-pack build --target [web|nodejs]`, where the target depends on if the code is being compiled for `NodeJS` or a browser.
+The flag `--dev` can be added to generate a debug module with a shorter compile time by omitting optimizations.

 After the package has been built, it can be loaded into a web page by requiring the generated `.js` file as a module.
 The `js_example/` directory contains a working example of how to use the generated package.
 The `index.html` file can't be directly opened in a browser due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) limitations.
-Python can be used to start a development server with `python3 -m http.server 8080` which allows to load the page at `localhost:8080/js_example`
+Python can be used to start a development server with `python3 -m http.server 8080` which allows to load the page at `localhost:8080/js_example`.

 ## Running tests